Back-to-School Success: Balancing Clubs, Homework and 11+ Prep

 Clubs vs. Academics: Finding the Right Mix

-After-school clubs are brilliant for confidence, creativity and friendships.
-But too many late nights or constant dashing from one activity to another can leave children exhausted.
+After-school clubs are brilliant for confidence, creativity, and friendships.
+However, too many late nights or constant dashing from one activity to another can leave children exhausted.

 Wix visual idea: ⚽🎻 Mix of sports and music activities, showing variety but balance.